Digital Marketing Agency | SEO, Paid Social & PPC

 Once you have the right team to present your business and products to eager consumers at crucial junctures, the responsibility lies with you to guarantee they possess the necessary resources for execution.

-In 2022, the top-performing B2C brands in content marketing allocated 26% of their overall marketing budget to content marketing.
-A progressively larger share of this budget is earmarked for supplying marketers with the technology and tools required to generate, enhance, and promote content effectively.
+In 2022, the most effective B2C brands in content marketing allocate 26% of the entire marketing budget to content marketing.
+A steadily growing share of that is invested in technology and tools that empower marketers to successfully create, optimize, and distribute content.

 Technology

-Here are some key factors to bear in mind when selecting the technology to fuel your content strategy.
+Here are some considerations that will help you choose the right technology to power your content strategy.

 Stack or Suite?

-However, a notable shift is currently underway, moving away from the reliance on a single tool to solve a specific issue.
+The total number of digital technologies used in content marketing by an average B2C company is about.
+Analytics tools and email software top this list.
+But a big shift is underway.
 The true potential of AI becomes more evident when the insights generated by one tool can seamlessly benefit another.
 As a result, marketing leaders are discovering that the need for disconnected datasets and manual workarounds hinders the performance of their content marketing efforts.

 Today, organizations have the capability to deploy comprehensive suites of interconnected tools.
 These suites may encompass various functions within your content marketing strategy, or content may serve as just one component of a broader and integrated platform.